The Application Process

 The application form is available online.
-You will need to use your Novell (email) password to log in.
+You will need to use your email password to log in.

 The next stage of the application process will be an interview and a brief presentation to be made to the selection committee.

-Interviews will be held on Tuesday, February 26 and Wednesday, February 27 2013; times will be available after the application deadline.
+Interviews will be held the week of February 23, 2015; days and times will be available after the application deadline.
 We will contact you to set up a time (please do not miss class for your interview - we will find a time that works).
-All interviews will take place in Lowry 119.
+All interviews will take place in Babcock Formal Lounge.

 You are expected to answer the following question:

 Ambassadors talk to many different audiences.
 How would you discuss the topic you chose to research (and wrote about in your essay) with the following audiences: